 HungaryHistory and Background

-Helps to release strong emotions resulting from grief and trauma, calming to the emotions.
-In energy work, used in protection blends for spiritual work.
-Strengthens the energy body, grounding.
+Angelica Root helps to release strong emotions resulting from grief and trauma.
+It is calming to the emotions.
+In energy work, it is used in protection blends.
+It is strengthening to the body's energy and is grounding.

-In some cultures, used to ward off negative energy.Physical Description
+In some cultures, Angelica is used to ward off negative energy.Physical Description

 This oil is colorless to pale yellow and turns yellow to brown as it ages.Aromatic Description